-If you have difficulty with uploading to YouTube or Vimeo, please contact the IAYO office at email@example.com or 021-4215185.
+If you are having any difficulties, please contact the IAYO office at email@example.com or 021-4215185.

 €500 including full board and all tuition fees.
 Fees are payable on acceptance to the course.

-We understand that this summer’s plan are all very uncertain under the current circumstance.
-However, we plan to go ahead with ConCorda 2020 for the moment.
+We understand that the summer plans are all very uncertain under the current circumstance.
+However, we plan to go ahead with ConCorda 2021 for the moment.
 If in the event that the course is cancelled, all fees that have been paid will be refunded.